United States Department of Homeland Security: National Incident Management System

 On March 1, 2004, the National Incident Management System (NIMS) was created.
 The stated purpose was to provide a consistent incident management approach for federal, state, local, and tribal governments.
 Under Homeland Security Presidential Directive-5, all federal departments were required to adopt the NIMS and to use it in their individual domestic incident management and emergency prevention, preparedness, response, recovery, and mitigation program and activities.

 National Response Framework

 In December 2004, the National Response Plan (NRP) was created, in an attempt to align federal coordination structures, capabilities, and resources into a unified, all-discipline, and all-hazards approach to domestic incident management.
-The NRP was built on the template of the NIMS.
+The NRP was built on the template of the NIMS and fully went into effect in April 2005 after a 4 month transitional period.

 On January 22, 2008, the National Response Framework was published in the Federal Register as an updated replacement of the NRP, effective March 22, 2008.

 Surge Capacity Force

 The Post-Katrina Emergency Management Reform Act directs the DHS Secretary to designate employees from throughout the department to staff a Surge Capacity Force (SCF).
 During a declared disaster, the DHS Secretary will determine if SCF support is necessary.
 The secretary will then authorize FEMA to task and deploy designated personnel from DHS components and other Federal Executive Agencies to respond to extraordinary disasters.